saifs27/kite-chess/README.md

 ## Build Instructions

-Smyslov Chess requires a C++ 17 compiler and CMake 3.22.
+Smyslov requires a C++ 17 compiler and CMake 3.22.
 Run these commands to build:

 ```
 mkdir build